-I am currently engaged in freelance ASP.Net Core and SQL Server 2019 development & support, deployed to the MS Azure cloud, and my available time for additional work is extremely limited.
+I am currently engaged in freelance ASP.Net Core 5 (Azure App Service) and Azure SQL Database development & support, deployed to the MS Azure cloud, and my available time for additional work is extremely limited.

 Payment is due within two weeks after receipt of invoice, following satisfactory completion of the work, PayPal accepted.
 No charge for the initial consultation prior to commencing work, or if I can’t help with your situation.

 My SQL Server blog & personal website have been located at far2go.net for many years.
 Far2Go is just a catchy name that is easy to remember, although if you think about it enough, it may seem to have implications ranging from “much work still to be done” to “unlimited opportunity.”
 But then that might be thinking about it a little too much – at the time I just needed to come up with a domain name, quickly.

 “Sql2Go” comes from changing “far” to “sql.”
 It is still catchy, but the point is that I can offer database development and administration services to order, as you need them, at lower cost than hiring a full-time developer/DBA.

 Software Development: I have been developing for and administering SQL Server since 1998, beginning with SQL Server 6.5.
 I worked full time as an electronics technician, systems programmer, or software developer for more than 40 years, and have been employed as a software developer and consultant since 1970.
 I wrote my first programs in the fall of 1968.

 My most recent work has been with SQL Server 2017 (SSRS, DB Engine, SSIS) on MS Azure VMs, using ASP.Net Core, Entity Framework Core, and DevExtreme to develop a vertical market web client application.
 While I am retired from full-time permanent employment, I continue to offer consulting services.